smol-ai/ainews-web-2025/src/content/issues/24-12-30-ainews-not-much-happened-today.md

 date: '2024-12-31T02:24:45.402646Z'
 original_slug: ainews-to-be-named-9002
 description: >-
-  AI news from 12/27/2024 to 12/30/2024 includes discussions on model performance, critiques of OpenAI, Deepseek V3's evaluation results, and claims of surpassing ChatGPT4 as an open-source alternative.
+  **Sam Altman** publicly criticizes **DeepSeek** and **Qwen** models, sparking debate about **OpenAI**'s innovation claims and reliance on foundational research like the **Transformer architecture**. **Deepseek V3** shows significant overfitting issues in the **Misguided Attention** evaluation, solving only **22%** of test prompts, raising concerns about its reasoning and finetuning.
+Despite skepticism about its open-source status, **Deepseek V3** is claimed to surpass **ChatGPT4** as an open-source model, marking a milestone 1.75 years after ChatGPT4's release on **March 14, 2023**.
+The discussions highlight competitive dynamics in AI model performance and innovation sustainability.
 companies:
   - openai
+  - deepseek
   - google
+  - qwen
 models:
   - deepseek-v3
-  - qwen
   - chatgpt-4
 topics:
+  - overfitting
+  - reasoning
+  - misguided-attention
   - model-evaluation
-  - overfitting
-  - open-source-ai
-  - transformer-architecture
-  - ai-competition
+  - model-architecture
   - finetuning
+  - open-source
+people:
-  - reasoning-challenges
+  - sam-altman
 ---